neelsmith/ancsci/S20/ghpages/quizzes/index.md

 3. [Manuscript transmission](manuscripts/).
 Now available on Moodle.
 5. [Names and dates](names-dates/).
-4. Using a table of obliquities, and a table of rising times
+4. Using a table of rising times
 7. The precession of the equinoxes